Skip to content

 key: tid (timestamp-based ID)

-required: title, artist, audioUrl, fileType, createdAt
+required: title, artist, fileType, createdAt

-optional: album, duration, features, imageUrl
+optional: audioUrl, audioBlob, album, duration, features, imageUrl, description, supportGate

-this was the first lexicon, established when the project began. tracks are stored in the user’s PDS (Personal Data Server) and indexed by plyr.fm for discovery.
+this was the first lexicon, established when the project began. tracks are stored in the user’s PDS (Personal Data Server) and indexed by plyr.fm for discovery. when both audioUrl and audioBlob are present, the blob on the PDS is canonical and the URL is a CDN fallback.

 engagement signal indicating a user liked a track.